alexnm/house-moldovan-blog/src/posts/spotlights/sapa.md

   <figcaption>Traditional colors blending in with the fields.</figcaption>
 </figure>

 We preferred to walk back to the hotel, a 2.5km distance, mostly uphill, but not difficult at all.
-In total, this entire visit took around 3 hours.
+In total, the entire visit took around 3 hours.
 This helped us stay in shape for the longer trek in our second day in Sapa.

-Although the early morning was rather foggy, we were quite lucky in the end and got to see entire mountains covered with rice terraces.
+Although the early morning was foggy, we were quite lucky in the end and got to see entire mountains covered with rice terraces.
 We visited Lao Chai and Ta Van village, homes of Black H’mong and Dzay people.
 The trek itself was not difficult, but it was long enough that we really enjoyed our lunch at a local restaurant in Ta Van.
 Our way back to Sapa was by bus, followed by another long bus trip to Hanoi.

 <figure>
   <img src="/img/vietnam/sapa4.jpg" alt="">